-Talk to your surgeon about the surgical methods available to you.
+Talk to your surgeon about whether surgery or another treatment such as radiation therapy is the best option for you.
+Also ask what surgical methods are available to you.
 Ask about the advantages and disadvantages of each option.
 There may be extra costs involved for some procedures and they are not all available at every hospital.
-You may want to consider getting a second opinion about the most suitable type of surgery (see also pages 23-25).
+You may want to consider getting a second opinion about the most suitable type of surgery (see pages 29-33).

 The surgeon's experience and skill are more important than the type of surgery offered.
-Compared to open surgery, both standard laparoscopic surgery and robotic-assisted surgery usually mean a shorter hospital stay, less bleeding, a smaller scar and a faster recovery.
-Current evidence suggests that the different approaches have a similar risk of side effects (such as urinary and erection problems) and no difference in long-term outcomes.
+Compared to open surgery, both standard laparoscopic and robotic-assisted surgery usually mean a shorter stay in hospital, less bleeding, a smaller scar and a faster recovery.
+Current evidence suggests that the different approaches have a similar risk of side effects.
+Take the time you need to make the right decision for you.